naclsn/pico8code/README.md

 Barely functional, this likely won't be maintained and _potentially_ redesigned someday.

-To only have the coloration, enable the setting `pico8.parse.dontBother` (disables the diagnostics, completions, typing and such).
+To only have the coloration, see the setting `pico8.parse.dontBother` (disabling diagnostics, completions, typing and such).

 ## Functionality